by Ariane Resnick, C.N.C.

 3. Nuts & Seeds

 The good news about using nuts and seeds for attention disorders isn't only that they've been shown to improve memory, focus, concentration and learning — they also come in so many varieties, meaning you’ll have lots of options for days of meals and snacks without repetition.
 Pair nuts with bananas and oatmeal for a well-rounded breakfast you can cook quickly.

 ©Diana Vyshniakova / Adobe Stock

 It's easy to make chocolate tasty, but it's harder to do it without a lot of added sugar!
 The flavonoids in cocoa enhance cognition, so it's worth the effort to find lower-sugar options to add this ingredient to your child's breakfast.
-These chocolate muffins with a base of high-fiber black beans are a great example of how to accomplish that!
+Chocolate muffins with a base of high-fiber black beans and mashed bananas are a great example of how to accomplish that!
 Thanks to mashed bananas, the amount of added sugars is low, and honey or maple syrup is recommended, rather than cane sugar.

 5. Green Foods